fyysikkokilta/kahvibot/README.md

 1. You can also set up the Pi to run your script at startup if it is rebooted or something.

+## Hacking

+While developing, you can run the script `bot-offline.py`, which just responds with a simple "the bot is offline" message to all queries.
+It also uses the bot token from the config file.
+It's easiest to run this script on e.g. kosh inside `tmux` or something.

 ### Configuration
 #### Configuration file
 **TODO**